This guest post is by Pamela, a single adoptive mother.

 Don’t get me wrong: I wouldn’t change a thing.
 I am honored to have been chosen to be my little boy’s mom and subsequently by a family member of his to adopt her baby as well.

-This is the gift of open adoption.
 You see, neither their birth moms nor I have to sit staring out a window wondering how “she” is doing?

 What “she” is thinking or feeling?
 And we never have to wonder if our sons are alright or happy or sad or thriving.
 We all know.
 And what we don’t know we can find out in a phone call or text.